ManasHarsh/Cobra/README.md

 ## 📑 Notes:
 * In "gitGraber", please make sure to define your wordlist for scrapping the data.
 * Make sure you have all the tools installed in home directory otherwise you'll need to define the path for tools.

+It takes time in first isntance.
+Once everything gets loaded, it will work fine.

 ## ✨ Special thanks